jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 <!-- But the mere lack of the beneficent virtues does not do any mischief which we should defend ourselves from.
 But this lack may disappoint us of the good which we expect. -->

-5 However, there is another virtue called justice which is not left to our own wills.
+{{< s v="5" >}} However, there is another virtue called justice which is not left to our own wills.
 It may be extorted by force.
 Its violation exposes to resentment, and consequently to punishment.

 The violation of justice is injury -- it does new and real hurt from motives disapproved of.
 Injusty therefore is the proper object of resentment and punishment, which is the natural consequence of resentment.